USS Bowfin: Fifth and sixth patrols

 There, Commander John H. Corbus relieved Lt.
-Commander Griffith in command of the submarine, which got underway again on 24 April and headed for the Palaus.
-Although this sixth patrol proved to be her longest in both time and distance, she only managed to put two torpedoes into a freighter on 14 May, and it refused to sink.
+Cdr.
+Griffith in command of the submarine, which got underway again on 24 April and headed for the Palaus.
+Although this sixth patrol proved to be her longest in both time and distance, she only managed to put two torpedoes into a cargo ship on 14 May, and it refused to sink.
 She performed lifeguard duty before heading, via Midway, for Pearl Harbor, where she arrived on 21 June.

 On 16 July, Bowfin left Hawaii and headed for the Ryukyu Islands.
 She encountered no worthwhile targets until 9 August, when her crew sighted four ships heading for the harbor at Minami Daito.
 She trailed them into port, and after they had moored, fired her bow torpedoes, blowing up two and damaging a third.
 A stray torpedo hit a dock, sending a bus careening into the water, later an incident the Cary Grant comedy film Operation Petticoat incorporated into its story line in 1959 (Grant yelling "We sunk a truck!" in the film after an unintentional misfire caused by a nurse on board).
 However, no sinkings were confirmed by Japanese records – again possibly because of the small size of the alleged victims.